joschadutli/BenchmarksWM/README.md

 # BenchmarksWM

-R data package for benchmark data in working memory research.
+R data package for benchmark data in working memory research. (see https://doi.org/10.31234/osf.io/vm9pq for a pre-print introduction to the package)

 ## Purpose of project